 To view the BCREA Housing Forecast PDF, click here.

-Vancouver, BC - November 6, 2019.
-The British Columbia Real Estate Association (BCREA) released its 2019 Fourth Quarter Housing Forecast today.
+Vancouver, BC – May 31, 2022.
+The British Columbia Real Estate Association (BCREA) released its 2022 Second Quarter Housing Forecast today.

-Multiple Listing Service® (MLS®) residential sales in the province are forecast to decline 1.8 per cent to about 77,100 units this year, after recording 78,505 residential sales in 2018.
-MLS® residential sales are forecast to increase 10.9 per cent to 85,500 units in 2020, just below the 10-year average for MLS® residential sales of 85,800 units.
+Multiple Listing Service® (MLS®) residential sales in the province are forecast to decline 22 per cent from a record high 2021 to 97,240 units this year.
+In 2023, MLS® residential sales are forecast to fall an additional 12.4 per cent to 85,150 units.

 For the complete news release, including detailed statistics, click here.